aidanharris/speedtest-server/README.md

 Takes a [speedtest](https://speedtest.net/) and returns the results

+## WebSocket

+[express-ws](https://github.com/HenningM/express-ws) is included to subscribe to events.
+Currently no data is sent except for a "reload" message a client can take advantage of to refresh speedtest data upon a new test ocurring.

 ## Dependencies

 * [Nodejs](https://nodejs.org/en/) (Obviously) - Tested with v8.5.0, it might work with the LTS and / or newer versions